 ARPU = Total revenue for a specified period/Number of customers

-For example, 500 users chose any of your plans in the previous month.
-Your revenue was $3000.
-So, your average revenue per user is $6 (3000/500).
+For example, 500 users chose your plans in the previous month, and your revenue was $3000.
+Therefore, your average revenue per user is $6 (3000/500).

 In the last section, we’ll share some tips that will help you increase your ARPU.

-How to increase ARPU?
+How to Increase ARPU

 - Increase prices.
 This is the easiest and most obvious way.
-But, make sure that your ARPU reaches your medium-priced plan in this case.
+However, make sure that your ARPU reaches your medium-priced plan in this case.
 It means that people realize your value and are ready to pay more.